Coachella creator campaigns

 Pacsun

-It treated the trip as media inventory.
-For fashion and youth retail, the campaign did not have to wait for the festival gates because the audience was already watching packing, driving, shopping, and arrival.
+Pacsun treated the trip as media inventory.
+The campaign did not wait for the gates because the audience was already watching packing, driving, shopping, and arrival.

-Search for creators who naturally document the before: outfit planning, suitcase edits, road-trip content, friend groups, hotel arrivals, and shopping stops.
+Find creators who naturally document outfit planning, suitcase edits, friend groups, shopping stops, hotels, and road-trip content.

 BizBash described Pacsun’s Weekend 1 creator house, roadside stand, and billboard placements.